 Getting enabled: practical approaches to voice technology

 Drawing on 2 years’ experience investigating uses of voice technology in the charity sector, Rob will share some tips on how to get started building out voice capability within an organisation.
 He’ll cover important considerations when designing and building with voice technology and what he’s learnt about its potential, as well as some of the barriers to success.
-Cancer Research UK have released a number of applications for voice devices, and won the runner up award in the ‘Best use of Emerging Technology’ category at the Real IT Awards 2018 for their use of voice technology.
+Cancer Research UK have released a number of applications for voice devices, and won the runner up award in the ‘Best use of Emerging Technology’ category at the Real IT Awards 2018 for their use of voice technology with Amazon Alexa.

 Nelson Pereira | Head of Customer Engineering | Google Cloud